joyalshaji135/P-M-S-App-Backend/README.md

 ## 👥 Authors

-Your Name - Your Email
+- Your Name - Initial work

-## 🐛 Known Issues

-- None currently reported

 ## 📞 Support

 For support, email your-email@example.com or open an issue in the repository.

-## 🔄 Changelog
+## 🙏 Acknowledgments

-### Version 1.0.0
+- Express.js documentation
+- MongoDB documentation
-- Initial release
+- JWT.io
-- Basic project and task management functionality
-- User authentication and authorization
-- Dashboard with analytics
+- All contributors who helped with the project